ICI3D/MMED/weekly/index.md

 1. Note that breakfast at AIMS is served from 7:45 to 8:30.
 If you arrive in Muizenberg after 18:00 on Sunday, you will need to register on Monday morning, so be sure to give yourself sufficient time to register and eat!

 1. Finally, please do not hesitate to let us know at <faculty@ici3d.org> if you have any questions!

+We are looking for to seeing you in Muizenberg next week!

 ## Message 4